BetaProjectWave/cat-fact-challenge-qa/README.md

 Feature request.

-`As a cat person, I want to be view random facts about cats so that I can choose the most interesting fact.`
+`As a cat person, I want to view random facts about cats so that I can choose the most interesting fact.`

 For the above we would like to: